 Stacking will automatically choose a master Switch in a stack but you can overwrite that by actively forcing a Switch to become a master Switch.
-In the Stacking Configuration screen, click Active ForceMaster Mode to choose the master Switch.
+In the Stacking Configuration screen, click Force Master Mode to choose the master Switch.
 This master Switch will have the highest priority over all other stacked Switches even when they have same priority value.

-If two or more Switches have Active Force Master Mode enabled, then the Switch will use System Priority to determine which is master.
-If they have the same System Priority, then the Switch with the longest uptime is selected.
+If two or more Switches have Force Master Mode enabled, they have the same System Priority.
+Then the Switch with the longest up-time is selected.
 Uptime is measured in increments of 10 minutes.
 The Switch with the higher number of increments is selected.
 If they have the same uptime, then the Switch with the lowest MAC address will be the master.